Falls From Height Solicitors — Scotland

 Fall from Height Accidents

 Many construction, telecommunications, scaffolding and maintenance jobs often require employees to work above ground level.
-Every year, thousands of reported work accidents and deaths are caused by employees falling from heights.
-These workplace incidents account for a third of fatal injuries to workers in the United Kingdom.
+Every year, falling from heights causes thousands of workplace injuries and fatalities across Scotland.

 - Provide suitable training